 Additionally, even if you go to the hospital immediately following your accident, the defendant’s car insurance company could say that something else caused your injury since you waited so long to file the claim.

-You also don’t want this accident hanging over your head for four years or more.
+You also don’t want this accident hanging over your head for two years or more.
 If you file your claim right away, you could pay your expenses and get closure that much sooner.
 You won’t be wondering for years on end if you will be stuck paying these bills out of pocket.

 Practically speaking, you’ll need to check your own insurance policy, because it could require that you file a claim no later than 30 days after the accident occurred.